-After passing the qualifying examination, a four-member dissertation committee is appointed for the duration of the student's tenure in the program.
+After passing the qualifying examination, a dissertation committee is appointed for the duration of the student's tenure in the program.
 The committee chair is appointed by the dean of graduate studies and must be a faculty member in a program other than astrophysical sciences and technology.
 The committee chair acts as the institutional representative in the final dissertation examination.
-The committee must also include the student's dissertation research adviser and at least one other member of the program's faculty.
-The fourth member may be an RIT faculty or staff member, a professional affiliated in industry, or a representative from another institution.
+The committee comprises at least four members and in addition to the chair, must also include the student's dissertation research adviser and at least one other member of the program's faculty.
+The fourth member may be an RIT faculty member, a professional affiliated in industry, or a representative from another institution.
 The program director must approve committee members who are not RIT faculty.

-Ph.D. project validation
+Ph.D. proposal review